 Our goal is to keep you informed during this unprecedented health event and how it is impacting court services.
 We know that you have many questions and we will continue to do our best to anticipate them, and address them with the best and latest information that we have available to us.
 Please check this page often, and consider subscribing to our News Posting at: News Email Subscriptions.

 During this time, the Cowlitz County Law Library will be closed.
+Courtrooms are closed to the public.
+If the parties are required to appear for their hearing, it will be via Zoom and the public can view the proceedings on YouTube.
 The Hall of Justice, Superior Court Clerk's office, and Superior Court Administration will have limited hours of operation and access.

 COWLITZ COUNTY SUPERIOR COURT IS CLOSED TO THE PUBLIC.
 CASES WILL BE TAKEN CARE OF AS FOLLOWS: